Joe's Ark

-"Joe's Ark" is the second episode of fourth season of the British BBC anthology TV series Play for Today.
+"Joe's Ark" is the twelfth episode of fourth season of the British BBC anthology TV series Play for Today.
 The episode was a television play that was originally broadcast on 14 February 1974.
 "Joe's Ark" was written by Dennis Potter, directed by Alan Bridges, produced by Graeme McDonald, and starred Freddie Jones.

 Plot

 In rural Wales, Lucy (Angharad Rees), the daughter of formerly god-fearing pet shop owner Joe (Freddie Jones) has returned home from her studies at Oxford University suffering from terminal cancer.
 Joe's crisis of belief estranges him from his neighbours in the small community and he quarrels with the priest at the local chapel during Sunday communion.

 Meanwhile Joe's ostracised son Bobby (Dennis Waterman), a touring comedian with a tawdry act, is contacted at Lucy's insistence by John, an Oxford contemporary who loves her, but Lucy is much more interested in being reunited with her brother.
 Bobby though, returns to the pet shop moments after Lucy has died.